-In the 1st year of Xianheng Emperor (670 AD) of Tang Dynasty, Mangya area was under jurisdiction of Tubo kingdom, and since then it lasted for about 200 years.
+In 1st year of Xianheng Emperor (670 AD) of Tang Dynasty, Mangya area was under jurisdiction of Tubo kingdom, and since then it lasted for about 200 years.

-In the 6th year of Tiansheng Emperor (1028 AD) of Northern Song Dynasty, Mangya area was under jurisdiction of Xixia kingdom.
+In 6th year of Tiansheng Emperor (1028 AD) of Northern Song Dynasty, Mangya area was under jurisdiction of Xixia kingdom.

-In the 2nd year of Shunzhi Emperor of Qing Dynasty (1645 AD), Mangya area was under jurisdiction of Mongolia’s Heshuote Gushi Khan
+In 2nd year of Shunzhi Emperor of Qing Dynasty (1645 AD), Mangya area was under jurisdiction of Mongolia’s Heshuote Gushi Khan

 In 1964, Mangya Town was established to serve asbestos mines.